JanuaryLabs/website/pages/learn/getting-started/tutorial.md

 layout: learn
 ---

-This tutorial demonstrates how to create a Fruits taxification API using January; explaining how to build RESTful APIs, integrate with PostgreSQL, and deploy to Fly.io.
+This tutorial demonstrates how to create a Fruits taxification API using January; explaining how to build RESTful APIs, integrate with a database, and deploy it to Serverize.

 ## Steps